dgarciabriseno/api/management/README.md

 ## statistics
 Contains scripts related to statistics management.

+## positioning
+Contains scripts related to coordinate positioning for Helioviewer clients

 ## config.php
 Import into php scripts to load the configured Config.ini.
 This is a compatibility layer so that every script doesn't need to